 If a student is suspended, the student's absence shall be considered to be an excused absence if the student satisfactorily completes the assignments for the period of suspension within a reasonable time determined by the teacher.
-The responsibility for providing the student the opportunity to make up assignments does not rest solely with the teacher.
-The student and parent are responsible for securing the assignments.
 Assignments provided by the teacher do not necessarily need to reflect exactly what has transpired in the classroom.
 They should be content relevant, but not necessarily classroom exact.